manunamz/jekyll-bonsai/_entries/features.pages.posts.md

 id: 6da92007ac
 title: Posts Page
 desc: ''
-updated: 1627999243811
+updated: 1629072500240
 created: 1622846347979
 status: 🌱
 ---

-🧺 All [[features.pages.posts]] may be viewed on the posts page.
+🧺 All [[features.doc-type.entry.foot.posts]] may be viewed on the posts page.